Latency Adjustable Transformer Encoder for Language Understanding: Experiments

 \subsection{Datasets}

-The proposed method performance is assessed in encoder models using the IMDB \cite{maas2011learning} dataset, which is a sentiment analysis task, as well as the General Language Understanding Evaluation (GLUE) \cite{wang2018glue} benchmark, which consists of two single-sentence classification tasks: SST-2 \cite{socher2013recursive} and CoLA \cite{warstadt2019neural}, two multi-sentence similarity classification tasks: MRPC \cite{dolan2005automatically} and QQP \cite{iyer2017first}, one binary question answering task: QNLI \cite{rajpurkar2016squad}, three natural language inference tasks: RTE \cite{bentivogli2009fifth}, MNLI-M and MNLI-MM \cite{williams2017broad}, and one multi-sentence similarity regression task: STS-B \cite{cer2017semeval}.
+The performance of the proposed method on natural language understanding tasks is evaluated using the IMDB dataset \cite{maas2011learning}, which focuses on sentiment analysis, as well as the General Language Understanding Evaluation (GLUE) benchmark \cite{wang2018glue}.
+The GLUE benchmark includes two single-sentence classification tasks: SST-2 \cite{socher2013recursive} and CoLA \cite{warstadt2019neural}; two multi-sentence similarity classification tasks: MRPC \cite{dolan2005automatically} and QQP \cite{iyer2017first}; one binary question answering task: QNLI \cite{rajpurkar2016squad}; three natural language inference tasks: RTE \cite{bentivogli2009fifth}, MNLI-M, and MNLI-MM \cite{williams2017broad}; and one multi-sentence similarity regression task: STS-B \cite{cer2017semeval}.

-To assess the performance of the method in decoder models, we conduct evaluations on several datasets.
+To assess the performance of the approach on text generation tasks, we conduct evaluations on several datasets.
 The WikiText-103 \cite{merity2016pointer} language modeling dataset, comprising over 100 million tokens extracted from verified Good and Featured articles on Wikipedia, serves as a primary evaluation ground.
 Additionally, the PTB \cite{marcus1993building} dataset, featuring a million words from 1989 Wall Street Journal material, and the 1BW \cite{chelba2014billion} dataset, established as a benchmark corpus for measuring progress in statistical language modeling, are included in our evaluation.
-Moreover, we assess the method on The LAMBADA \cite{paperno-EtAl:2016:P16-1} dataset, a collection of narrative passages characterized by the intriguing feature that human subjects can predict their last word when exposed to the entire passage.
+Moreover, we assess the approach on The LAMBADA \cite{paperno-EtAl:2016:P16-1} dataset, a collection of narrative passages characterized by the intriguing feature that human subjects can predict their last word when exposed to the entire passage.
 Extracted from BookCorpus, The LAMBADA dataset comprises 10,022 passages, contributing to a comprehensive evaluation of the proposed method's performance in decoder models.

+To further demonstrate the suggested approach's performance in language understanding, it is evaluated on instruction-tuning tasks and assessed using the Massive Multitask Language Understanding (MMLU) benchmark.
+This benchmark includes exam questions from 57 diverse tasks, covering subjects such as mathematics, history, law, and medicine \cite{hendrycks2020measuring}.